-In her own words, "My art is a mirror of my life.
-It reflects who I’ve been, who I am and who I hope to become.
-My art is my effort to create order out of chaos and to transform pain and survival into strength and beauty.
+In her own words, "My art is my effort to create order out of chaos and to transform pain and survival into strength and beauty.
 Art doesn’t make the hard things in life go away.
 It does help me to find joy and continue on my path of healing and discovery.
 I love the color, textures, and sparkle of fabric and beads.
 I create images of beauty and magic.
-Life is a magical gift.
-There is beauty all around us if we take the time to see it and appreciate it."
+Life is a magical gift."